2013 Boeing 787 Dreamliner grounding: Timeline

-On November 13, 2017, a United Airlines Boeing 787 had a lithium-ion battery experience overheating on approach to Charles de Gaulle Airport.
+On November 13, 2017, a lithium-ion battery overheated on a United Airlines Boeing 787 during approach to Charles de Gaulle Airport.
 A spokesman for Boeing said, "the plane experienced a fault with a single cell", adding that it was not a safety of flight issue.

 Groundings

 On January 16, 2013, both major Japanese airlines ANA and JAL announced that they were voluntarily grounding or suspending flights for their fleets of 787s after multiple incidents involving different 787s, including emergency landings.
 These two carriers operated 24 of the 50 Dreamliners delivered to that date.
 It was estimated the grounding could cost ANA over $1.1 million a day.

 On January 16, 2013, the Federal Aviation Administration (FAA) issued an emergency airworthiness directive ordering all U.S.-based airlines to ground their Boeing 787s until yet-to-be-determined modifications were made to the electrical system to reduce the risk of the battery overheating or catching fire.
 This was the first time that the FAA had grounded an airliner type since 1979.
 The FAA also announced plans to conduct an extensive review of the 787's critical systems.
 The review's focus was on the safety of the lithium-ion batteries that use lithium cobalt oxide(LiCoO2) as the positive electrode.
 These electrodes are known for their thermal runaway hazard and provide oxygen for a fire.
 The 787 battery contract was signed in 2005, when LiCoO2 batteries were the only type of lithium aerospace battery available.
 Still, since then, newer and safer types (such as LiFePO4) and LiMn2O4 (lithium manganate), which provide less reaction energy during thermal runaway, have become available.
 The FAA approved a 787 battery in 2007 with nine "special conditions".
 A battery approved by the FAA (through Mobile Power Solutions) was made by Rose Electronics using Kokam cells, but the batteries installed in the 787 were made by Yuasa.